MicrosoftDocs/win32/desktop-src/NetMon2/monitor-configuration.md

 ---
-Description: Monitors can be configured using the Network Monitor UI.
+description: Monitors can be configured using the Network Monitor UI.
 End-users can pass configuration criteria to your monitor using an HTML form stored as an HTM file in the following sub folder of your installed Network Monitor SDK. ms.assetid: 7add5984-5bef-431c-a026-06575514397c
 title: Monitor Configuration (Network Monitor) ms.topic: article